Symons, Mr Bartle

 Mr Bartle Symons at Camborne, Cornwall (1874-1949): age 39, 1 song 10 May 1913: Mr Symons sang ‘Nowell Nowell’ (FT2846) and it was published in the Journal of the Folk-Song Society 5 (1914).
 But he confessed that it was not 'his' song but that he had learned it as a boy from a man aged 70 or 80.

 William Henry Bartle Symons was born on 6/9/1874, only child of Henry and Harriet Symons.
-At no point in any subsequent census was Harriet described as a widow yet it seems that she brought her son up single-handedly.
+In the 1881 census was Harriet was described as a widow and seems to have brought her son up single-handedly.
 Her maiden name was Bartle and she had married in Oct 1873 (5c 421).
-She was a dressmaker and over 4 decades lived in North Rd Camborne, two streets away from the Spargo family.
+She was initially a dressmaker and over 4 decades lived in North Rd Camborne, two streets away from the Spargo family.
 Sharp mentions in the Journal of the Folk-Song Society that Bartle Symons had learned his carol when he was a boy (c1880) from a Mr Spargo.

-This would most probably be Thomas Spargo, born 1811, a stonemason who married a widow Sally Bartle in the 1830s.
+This was Thomas Spargo, born 1811, a stonemason who married a widow Sally Bartle in 1836.
 She brought 3 boys and a girl to the marriage (by her first husband William Bartle).
-Although Sally died in 1862 and Thomas Spargo remarried, he continued to live near to the Bartle/Symons family.
+Sally died in 1862 and Thomas Spargo was remarried to Ann Odgers in 1863, but continued to live near to the Bartle/Symons family.
 He did not die till 1888 and the link between the two families must have been maintained perhaps at Christmas time in the singing of this carol.
+It's complicated but Thomas Spargo was uncle to Harriet (Bartle's) mother, whom he brought up and was close to (1851 census).

 Bartle Symons was a pupil teacher in the 1891 census and a Board School teacher in 1901 in Trelowarren St, Camborne (ref RG13/2243 f98 p2).
-He stayed with his mother, who was a shopkeeper and confectioner but she died in 1902.
-When Bartle Symons died 24/2/1949, he left £609 to his widow Florence Marjory.
+He lived with his mother, who became a shopkeeper and grocer, but she died in November 1912.
+Bartle Symons was a lecturer in Agricultural Science in the 1921 census and married Florence Keast in 1926.
+When he died 24/2/1949, he left £609 to his widow Florence Marjory.

 Note: Sharp collected only 2 folk versions of the 'First Nowell' carol in his career, one from Bartle Symons and one (the day before) from Samuel Heather (see his entry).
 The chorus begins: 'Nowell and nowell!'
 Sharp slightly smoothed out Symon's version for the Journal and that is what survives in the New Oxford Book of Carols p482.
 It is sometimes sung today.